 - Properly regulated defense transfers support the U.S. defense industrial base, promote interoperability, and reduce the costs of procurement for our own military.
 Up to 1 million people across our nation rely on U.S. defense exports for their jobs.
 These individuals and the companies they work for represent a key part of American entrepreneurship and innovation, as they help to maintain the United States as the world leader in the defense and aerospace sectors and ensure our armed forces sustain their military edge.

 FOREIGN MILITARY SALES (FMS)

-- The FMS sales process begins when a country submits a formal Letter of Request (LOR) that specifies a desired military capability and a rough price.
-Sales are approved following U.S. government review and after Congressional notification, when required.
-After the sale is approved, the DSCA issues a Letter of Offer and Acceptance (LOA) that specifies the exact defense articles, training, and support to be delivered.
+- The FMS sales process begins when a country submits a formal Letter of Request (LOR).
+Ideally, this includes both a desired military capability, and a rough estimate of what the partner is able to spend.
+Sales are approved following U.S. government review and, when required, after Congressional notification.
+After the sale is approved, the DSCA issues a Letter of Offer and Acceptance (LOA) specifying the defense articles, training, and support being offered for delivery.
+Major FMS sales formally notified to Congress are publicly announced on the DSCA website .

-- Processing time for FMS cases may vary, but they may take months to negotiate, especially for major defense articles that require modifications to standard U.S. systems.
-Due primarily to the time required to construct sophisticated defense systems such as fighter aircraft, countries often do not take delivery of the full package until years after the LOA is finalized.
-Major FMS sales that have been formally notified to Congress are publicly announced on the DSCA website.
+- Processing times for FMS cases vary, but they may take months to define and approve, especially for major defense articles that may require modifications to standard U.S. configurations.
+Partners often do not take delivery of the full package until years after the LOA is finalized, which is primarily due to the time required to construct sophisticated defense systems such as fighter aircraft.

 DIRECT COMMERCIAL SALES (DCS)

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM .